You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it means to remain vigilant or alert.
-The phrase does not literally involve peeling one’s eyes but instead uses the figurative image of being wide-eyed to symbolize attentiveness.
+The idiom does not literally involve peeling one’s eyes but instead uses the figurative image of being wide-eyed to symbolize attentiveness.

 Origin:

-This phrase originates from early Christianity, where crossing fingers was a gesture of hope or prayer for good fortune, in use since the 17th century.
+This idiom originates from early Christianity, where crossing fingers was a gesture of hope or prayer for good fortune, in use since the 17th century.

 Meaning: